 Now that my ethno-linguistic diatribe is finished, let’s get to the recipe at hand, shall we? 😀

 This Maltese sandwich is made with slices of ftira sourdough bread (which resembles a bagel), is smeared with kunserva (tomato paste), drizzled with olive oil, and then enjoyed with a variety of flavorful and toothsome toppings.
 These traditionally include canned tuna, ġbejna sheep cheese, fresh tomatoes, pickled vegetables, bigilla mashed beans spread, onions, olives, and capers.
 Being Malta’s number one snack, hobż biż-żejt can be found in almost every eatery in the country.

 To get this sandwich ruthlessly authentic, as promulgated in the TFD manifesto, it will be necessary to make the components of this sandwich from scratch.
-Fear not, my Citizens, for while this may seem like a ludicrous amount of work for a tuna sandwich, I promise it will be the BEST you’ve ever experienced outside of Malta itself (and perhaps even IN Malta!).
+Fear not, , for while this may seem like a ludicrous amount of work for a tuna sandwich, I promise it will be the BEST you’ve ever experienced outside of Malta itself (and perhaps even IN Malta!).